daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 AWS Secrets Manager helps you manage, retrieve, and automatically rotate database credentials, API keys, and other secrets throughout their lifecycles.
 Secrets are encrypted using KMS.

 Secrets Manager helps you improve your security posture, because you no longer need hard-coded credentials in application source code.
 Storing the credentials in Secrets Manager helps avoid possible compromise by anyone who can inspect your application or the components.
 You replace hard-coded credentials with a runtime call to the Secrets Manager service to retrieve credentials dynamically when you need them.

+### Secret rotation

+- Managed: Updating credentials in the database
+- Lambda: For other types of secrets e.g. API keys

 ## Penetration Testing